-3.4.73.4.8 Minnesota State Historic Preservation Offices (SHPO)
+3.4.8 Minnesota State Historic Preservation Office (SHPO)

-Following the National Historic Preservation Act of 1966, Minnesota's State Historic Preservation Office (SHPO) was established by state statute in 1969.
+Following the National Historic Preservation Act of 1966, Minnesota's SHPO was established by state statute in 1969.
 The director of the Minnesota Historical Society serves as State Historic Preservation Officer.
 The mission of the SHPO is to preserve and promote Minnesota history by identifying, evaluating, registering, and protect Minnesota's historic and archaeological properties and assisting government agencies in carrying out their historic preservation responsibilities.
 The SHPO maintains the National Register of Historic Places (NRHP) for the state.
 This includes several listed or eligible to be listed places within the NMCWD (e.g., Glen Lake Children's Camp).
-To ensure the protection of places eligible for listing or listed in the NRHP, SHPO review is required for all state and federally funded projects, and all United States Army Corps of Engineers (USACE)-projects.
+To ensure the protection of places eligible for listing or listed in the NRHP, SHPO review is required for all state and federally funded projects, and all USACE projects.